grommunio/grommunio-documentation/kb/debug_content.rst

 **Action:** Using the message ID as obtained earlier, the exporter utility can be invoked with the exm2eml command. exm2eml offers various output formats, depending on user/developer needs.
-The conversion from MAPI to RFC5322 Internet Mail format and back is not necessarily idempotent, so it may be sensible to use the Gromox Message Transfer stream format (GXMT) or TNEF.
+By default, it generates RFC5322 Internet Mail format.
+The conversion from MAPI to RFC5322 Internet Mail format and back is not necessarily idempotent/lossless, so the use of the Gromox Message Transfer stream format (GXMT) (with ``--mt``) or TNEF (``--tnef``) may be warranted.

 .. code-block:: sh

+	gromox-exm2eml --mt -u test@host.example.net 0x314cc >0x314cc.eml

-	gromox-exm2eml --mt -u test@host.example.net 0x314cc
+	gromox-exm2eml --mt -u test@host.example.net 0x314cc >0x314cc.mt

+Moving a message to another folder assigns new a object ID.

 Messages in delivery